 The hereditary nature of our characteristics was known about for many years before Crick & Watson were credited with establishing the precise structure of DNA.
 Chromosomes, and the concept of genes were already known.
 There is a clear gap between the microstructure of our DNA and the macrostructure of our physical body.

-In 1925, A. A. Lubishchev recognised that our DNA and genes are not the code for the living organism in themselves, but are the link to our bio-informational field where this information resides and operates at the quatum level as waves and fields.
-This confirmed what A. G. Gurvich had already proposed.
-Only a few years later N. Beklemishev came to the same conclusion through his work.
+In 1925, A. A. Lubishchev recognised that our DNA and genes are not the code for the living organism in themselves, but are the link to our bio-informational field where this information resides and operates at the quantum level as waves and fields.
+This confirmed what Alexander G. Gurwitsch had already proposed.
+Only a few years later, N. Beklemishev came to the same conclusion through his work.